-The castle was probably built in the first half of the fourteenth century, after the capture and destruction of an older, nearby defensive site (the so-called Empty Castle) during the battles of magnate Matthew III Csák with the Hungarian king.
-It is often believed that it was erected to protect the road leading to Central Slovak mining towns, but it was quite far away from it, so it is more likely that it was built as the center of the noble estate of the Pekri family.
-In 1342, due to treason of members of this family, castle was confiscated.
-In the subsequent years of the fourteenth century, the owners of the castle often changed, which caused the building to decline and in 1415 it was already abandoned.
+The Čabrad (Hungarian: Csábrág) castle was probably built in the first half of the 14th century, after the capture and destruction of an older, nearby castle (“castrum Lytva”) during the fights of the magnate Máté Csák (Matúš Čák) with the Hungarian king Charles Robert.
+It was supposed to be erected to protect the road leading to the Central Slovak mining towns, but it was quite far from it, so it is more likely that it was built as the center of the noble estate of the Dobrakutya (Dobra Kuća) family.
+In 1342, due to the disloyalty of the members of this family, it was confiscated together with the old abandoned castle (“Lytua desolata”) and the surrounding lands.
+In the following years of the fourteenth century, the owners of the castle often changed, which made the building deteriorate.
+In 1415 it was already abandoned.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.

 Hanuliak V., Hrad Čabraď v dějinách Hontu, „Archæologia historica”, roč.
 29, č.
 1, 2004.

 Wasielewski A., Zamki i zamczyska Słowacji, Białystok 2008.